xpmethod/decolonization/README.md

 proclaimed the oneness of humanity and defined that oneness from a very European vantage point, as a sameness.
-We may find and study great examples of institutions of learning in the African world before European conquest -- in Timbuktu, Cairo[^1], Tunis, Alexandria -- but these did not shape the contemporary African university, whether colonial or post-colonial.
-The decisive influence was the European university.
+We may find and study great examples of institutions of learning in the African world before European conquest -- in Timbuktu, Cairo, Tunis, Alexandria -- but these did not shape the contemporary African university, whether colonial or post-colonial.^[Dahlia El-Tayeb M. Gubara, *Al Azhar and the Orders of Knowledge*,
+    PhD thesis, Columbia University, 2013] The decisive influence was the European university.

 The African university began as a colonial project -- a top-down